Random phaseless sampling for causal signals in shift-invariant spaces: a zero distribution perspective: Random PLS of causal signals in complex-generated SISs

 \subsection{Phase decoding-coefficient recovery for $V_{\hbox{ca}}(\phi)$}

 As in section \ref{section1}, $V_{\hbox{ca}}(\phi)$ is defined by

 For $f\in V_{\hbox{ca}}(\phi)$, call $\mathcal{N}_{f}:=\sup\{k: c_{k}\neq0\}$ the \emph{maximum coefficient index} of $f$.
 Clearly, if $f$ is compactly supported (infinitely supported) then $\mathcal{N}_{f}<\infty(=\infty)$.
-On the other hand, if the phases of sufficiently many samples of $|f|$ have been decoded, then the reconstruction of $f$ is linear.
+On the other hand, if the phases of sufficiently many samples of $|f|$ have been decoded, then the reconstruction of $f$ can be linear.
 Motivated by this, we will establish an alternating approach: \emph{phase decoding-coefficient recovery} (\textbf{PD-CR}).
-Some denotations are necessary.
+Some denotations are necessary for introducing the approach.

 As in section \ref{section1}, $\phi$ is supported on $(0,s)$ with the integer $s\geq2$.
 For $n\geq1$, define the set $I_{n}$ by

 For $f=\sum_{k=0}^{\infty}c_k\phi(\cdot-k)\in V_{\hbox{ca}}(\phi)$, define the auxiliary function $v_{n,f}$ on $(0,1)$ by